Output Node (Multiple Output Formats)

 - Use

-to choose the text or template variable to render (e.g.,$Template1.template
+Select output contentto choose the text or template variable to render (e.g.,$Template1.template). - Choose an

 - HTML